 345 West 35th Street between Eighth and Ninth Avenues

 Family rooms at this hotel, conveniently located near Penn Station, offer bunk beds, a separate queen or king bed, and sleeping sofas in oversize rooms outfitted with refrigerators—and, in some cases, two bathrooms!
 Enjoy free Wi-Fi throughout, flat-screen TVs, and, in the Samsung rooms, gaming options.
-Kids can scoop up complimentary gifts (like coloring books) and dental kits, and the hotel also stocks bottle warmers and baby kits for guests.
 Easy train access means you can head uptown or downtown quickly, and Times Square attractions are just a few blocks away.

 The Watson Hotel — Midtown West